Fractal dimension of singular times for SPDEs: Energy bounds, criticality, and weak-strong uniqueness: Introduction

 There are various ways to define the set of singularities.
 One of these, whose extension to the stochastic setting is one of the main contributions of this work, is via the so-called \emph{singular times}.
 The key idea behind this concept is as follows.
 A time $t_0>0$ is called \emph{regular} for a solution $u$ to a given PDE on a domain $\Dom$ if there exists an open interval $I_0$ containing $t_0$ such that

 \emph{Singular times} are those times that are not regular.

-In this manuscript, we \emph{introduce} and \emph{develop} a robust framework for studying the fractal dimensions of singular times for SPDEs with \emph{multiplicative noise}.
-Our setting offers a new viewpoint on singular times, relying on the recent theory of SPDEs in critical spaces (see e.g., \cite{AV25_survey}), which is not limited to stochastic 3D NSEs, and is \emph{new} even in the deterministic setting.
+In this manuscript, we provide a robust framework for studying the fractal dimensions of singular times for SPDEs with \emph{multiplicative noise}.
+Our setting offers a unified treatment of singular times, relying on the recent theory of SPDEs in critical spaces (see e.g., \cite{AV25_survey}), which is not limited to stochastic 3D NSEs, and is new even in the deterministic setting.
 We illustrate the main results of this manuscript as follows: \begin{itemize} \item Section \ref{ss:NSEs_time_intro} -- Bounds on the fractal dimension of \emph{singular times} of \emph{quenched} strong Leray-Hopf solutions to 3D NSEs with multiplicative noise of transport and Lie type (see Theorem \ref{t:NSE_intro}).
 In particular, we extend the classical results by Leray \cite{Leray} and Scheffer \cite{S76_partial} on singular times to the stochastic setting. \item Section \ref{ss:abstract_intro} -- Bounds on the fractal dimension of singular times for abstract SPDEs, see Theorem \ref{t:abstract_intro}.
 The latter encompasses all situations between global irregularity and global regularity, i.e., the \emph{partial} regularity regime (see Figure \ref{fig:regularity_regimes}). \end{itemize}

 The results on the NSEs are a consequence of the ones for abstract SPDEs, see Figure \ref{fig:dimension_bounds}.
 Comments on space-time singular sets in the spirit of the celebrated work of Caffarelli, Kohn, and Nirenberg \cite{CKN82} and related literature are given in Subsection \ref{ss:comparison}.
 Further applications of our results to, e.g., reaction-diffusion equations and other models from fluid dynamics are discussed in Subsection \ref{ss:further_open_problems}.